 Category Archives: Psychology

 The issue was also aired on the TV show Good Morning Britain, on Tuesday 15th August.
-“Parenting Guru” Sue Atkins and Pro Smacker Katie Ivens both argued their cases amidst some input from Jeremy Kyle (read more about the debate here).
+‘Parenting Guru’ Sue Atkins and pro-smacker Katie Ivens both argued their cases, amidst some input from Jeremy Kyle (read more about the debate here).

-In the wake of these opposing views – I’d like to invite Dr Pemberton and Ms Ivens to shadow me on a working day.
-A working day where the affects of child violence, often verbally disguised as discipline, are all too poignantly seen.
-In a few cases with tragic consequences.
+In the wake of these opposing media views, I’d like to invite Dr Pemberton and Ms Ivens to shadow me on a working day.
+A working day where the effects of child violence, often verbally disguised as discipline, are all too poignantly seen.
+In a few cases, with tragic consequences.

 Imagine a situation where your toddler suddenly runs into a busy road.
 There’s no time call him back.
 Instinct ensures that you grab him, often roughly, by the nearest part of his body to prevent a tragedy.

 This is necessary manhandling, fuelled by adrenaline.
 Most of us have done this and followed it up with a hug of relief, thankful our child is safe.
 When a smack follows, rather than a hug of relief, what is it really about?
 Is it to teach?
 Is it an outward expression of parental rage, a venting of feelings of failure for taking the eye off the ball so to speak?
 Is it perhaps an asserting of adult control over a smaller individual?
 Is smacking for the good of the child, or to soothe the bruised adult ego?

 In spite of this argument, there may be a case for smacking, but consider this.
 If all parents’ had adequate ego control, positive coping strategies and good emotional regulation, perhaps controlled smacking might be acceptable on some occasions.